What is Line and Staff Organizational Structure?

 Over-Dependence on Staff

 Sometimes line executives overly depend upon staff executives for guidance and suggestions.
 They even implement plans depending on the staff executives.
 Although this is good for the achievement of organizational goals.
-But this behavior may exploit the main concept of line and staff structure.
+However, this behavior may exploit the main concept of line and staff structure.

 Due to the lack of clarity between authority and responsibility in the organization the line and staff structure may create confusion among managers, subordinates, and even between line and staff authorities.